 What is MITS?

-A MITS team is capable of both improving your business’ operational efficiency and reducing your overhead simultaneously.
-These goals can be met via different routes – whether through upgrading your backend architecture in order to improve the speed at which your business operates, or by reducing the workload of your own internal IT department, or even completely negating the need to maintain an in-house IT team.
+A MITS team is capable of improving your business’ operational efficiency and reducing your overhead simultaneously.
+These goals can be met via different routes – whether through upgrading your operations in order to improve the speed at which your organization does business, by reducing the workload of your own internal IT department, or even completely negating the need to maintain an in-house IT team.
 Let’s go over some specific scenarios:

 REDUCE HARDWARE COSTS

 Just like software, hardware is advancing and evolving continuously.
 Keeping up with the costs of maintaining and upgrading hardware can be a significant drain on your resources – often reducing the capital available for other much needed aspects of growing your enterprise ecosystem.

 Not only can a MITS team manage your hardware, they can also offer another option: management of cloud services.

 Cloud services are more secure, easier to implement, and less expensive to maintain than traditional on-site servers.
 For more about cloud services, visit our blog, How Much Do Cloud Services Cost?

 REDUCE MAINTENANCE COSTS

 There are two types of maintenance in the tech world – hardware and software.
 Both take plenty of time, planning, and resources to achieve a balance between analyzation and the actual act of maintenance.